vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/command-region-pattern.md

 The multi-site or WAN topology is used to connect distinct clusters, they act as one distributed system when they are coupled, and they act as independent systems when communication between sites fails.

-The *Command Pattern* is a behavioural design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.
+The *Command Pattern* is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.

 ## Why?